PhiDelta-Dev/gen4-tools/README.md

 	return 0;
 }
 ```
-Here's the output of the program
+Here's the output of the program:
 ```
 RNG seed: 740C1B4F
 Trainer ID: 20950